 Several hundred pieces of bone fossils representing 40 percent of the

 , which means "you are marvelous" in the Amharic language.

 of the Afar Triangle in Ethiopia by paleoanthropologist Donald Johanson.

-The Lucy specimen is an early australopithecine and is dated
+The Lucy specimen is an early Australopithecus

 to about 3.2 million years ago.
-The skeleton presents a small skull

-was bipedal and upright, akin to that of humans (and other hominins);
+plus evidence of a walking-gait that was bipedal and upright, akin to

-preceded increase in brain size.
+of human evolution that bipedalism preceded increase in brain size.

 from Department of Geological and Environmental Sciences, Western Michigan University,